gammons/grantammons.me/source/articles/2017-11-26-efficiently-managing-dotfiles.html.markdown

 ---

+Dotfiles and dotfile management are a foundational keystone to an organized, repeatable workflow.
+They are a must if you're a developer, and also become critically important to properly manage if you're planning on running Linux as your primary desktop experience.

 ## What are dotfiles?

 Dotfiles are plain-text configuration files for various programs that you use.
 These files typically reside in the root of your home directory (e.g. `/home/grant`) and are prefixed with a dot (e.g. `/home/grant/.vimrc`).
 Dotfiles are becoming a more general term for any type of configuration file needed for your setup.